-We are thrilled to announce our 1st Annual Walk for Mental Wellness around beautiful Lake Merritt!
+Our 1st Annual Walk for Mental Wellness around beautiful Lake Merritt was a huge success and a ton of fun!

 With thanks to our generous sponsors!